 Saved maps are maps where the data has been saved to CalTopo.
 On a saved map, the URL is m followed by a 4-digit code that is a unique combination of letters and/or numbers, e.g.

-caltopo.com/m/11FC.
+caltopo.com/m/GSKP.
 The name of the map will appear in the upper left hand corner.
-Notice that Collaborate link will also be visible again in the left bar.
+Notice that the Details/Sharing button will also be visible again on the left side of the map viewer.

 You may have noticed that once you save a map, there is no longer a Save button visible in the map viewer.
 In a style similar to other online editors such as Google Docs, changes made to a saved map are automatically synced.
 Anyone with access to the map will also see any changes made as long as they have a data connection.